caiolm/globepay/README.md

     usd_amount_per_country desc;

 -- 3. Which transactions are missing chargeback data?
+-- I didn't find any specific transaction with missing chargeback.
+Maybe we are talking about the one transaction found in the preliminary analysis that is a negative amount?

 -- 3.1 Are all transactions from GLOBEPAY.RAW.ACCEPTANCE on GLOBEPAY.RAW.CHARGEBACK?
 -- ANSWER: YES.
 In dbt we are testing it but we can also double-check it with the following